Space Ranger2.0 (latest), printed on 11/26/2022

 For example, running spaceranger where the sequencing quality is low will show a warning like this:

-These WARN alerts are not indicative of a lost sequencing run, and re-running spaceranger with the proper human reference would likely not return this alert.
+These WARN alerts are not always indicative of a lost sequencing run.
+Generally re-running spaceranger count with the proper human reference would likely not return this alert.
+For FFPE samples with R2 length > 50 bp run with Space Ranger versions prior to 2.0, re-running spaceranger count with

 Poorly constructed libraries typically display more severe ERROR alerts.
 For example, a low-quality library may result in the following alerts: